Running a direct-to-consumer (DTC) brand means you regularly hand over cash to buy new inventory. And purchase orders are essential to this process.

 As we mentioned, once those products show up, you can compare the items received with what’s listed on your PO.
 This makes maintaining your inventory records quick and easy.

-Even better, purchase orders creates a paper trail that helps with any audits.
+Even better, purchase orders create a paper trail that helps with any audits.
 Since POs keep all your product info organized and accessible, inventory audits should be relatively painless with these documents on-hand.

 |Using a purchasing tool like Cogsy makes it easy to centralize these documents, so you can reference them in seconds.
 This way, you can quickly compare those numbers to your current financial records and complete an audit in no time.
 Try for free.|